mnyrop/marii.info/_posts/2021-02-10-deploy-from-github-to-cpanel.md

 ### Step 3. **Add your FTP deploy account credentials to your GitHub repo secrets settings**
 Since our GitHub repo will initiate FTP deployments for us, we need to give it our new credentials.
 To do so, navigate to your repo > Settings > Secrets.
 As the page says, "Secrets are environment variables that are encrypted" and made available to Actions workflows.
 The deployment workflow we'll define in the next step needs three environment vars: `FTP_SERVER`, `FTP_USERNAME`, and `FTP_PASSWORD`.
 These need to be spelled verbatim unless you plan on customizing the action files.

 Click "New repository secret" and create the variables one by one using the credentials you made in the last step.
-Note that `FTP_USERNAME` should have the "Log In" name you created `@` the server name, e.g, "my-deployer-name@marii.hosting.nyu.edu".
+Note that `FTP_USERNAME` should have the "Log In" name you created, e.g, "my-deployer-name".
 The `FTP_SERVER` should be the "Host" you entered with no additional file paths or protocols.

 [![secrets dashboard]({% link images/secrets_dash.png %}){: .shadow }]({% link images/secrets_dash.png %})